kshedden/muscato/help.md

     	Memory to use when sorting (in GB) (default 2) -SortPar int
-    	Number of parallel sort processes (default 8) -TempDir string
+    	Number of parallel sort processes (default 8) -SortTemp string
+    	Directory to use for sort temp files
+  -TempDir string
     	Workspace for temporary files
   -WindowWidth int